Charcoal-SE/userscripts/fire/README.md

         });
     })();

+## Manually clearing FIRE's data

+You can use the following code in your browser's console to clear FIRE's data in order to reset FIRE's configuration to what it would be when first installed.
+In order to fully reset, you would need to run this in the browser console of tabs for each of the three chat servers.

+    localStorage.removeItem('fire-user-data'); localStorage.removeItem('fire-user-sites'); localStorage.removeItem('fire-sites');

 ## Common Failures

  - When you first install FIRE, you probably have to reload the chat room before you see the clickable 🔥 FIRE decorations